 Sexual identity and orientation

-The teenage boy with ASD may not identify with the stereotyped ‘macho’ male characteristics in the media, recognizing within himself those compassionate and caring qualities more often associated with femininity.
+The teenage boy with Autism may not identify with the stereotyped ‘macho’ male characteristics in the media, recognizing within himself those compassionate and caring qualities more often associated with femininity.
 He may consider changing gender to reflect his personality qualities.
-A teenage girl with ASD may identify more with boys than girls, having enjoyed being a tomboy and feeling more relaxed and safe in the company of boys.
+A teenage girl with Autism may identify more with boys than girls, having enjoyed being a tomboy and feeling more relaxed and safe in the company of boys.
 She may then consider changing gender to express her masculine side.
-Thus, sexuality education for those with an ASD needs to include non-judgemental information on the full range of expressions of sexuality and gender qualities.
+Thus, sexuality education for those with Autism needs to include non-judgemental information on the full range of expressions of sexuality and gender qualities.

 Finding a partner

-Schools need to consider how to adapt current sexuality education programmes to accommodate the sexual thoughts and experiences of teenagers with Asperger’s syndrome, or use the new programmes specifically designed for them.
+Schools need to consider how to adapt current sexuality education programmes to accommodate the sexual thoughts and experiences of teenagers with Autism, or use the new programmes specifically designed for them.

 Tony Attwood 2018